thunderheadone/one-sdk-ios/README.md

 }
 ```

 *Note:*
-- Use this function only to store the push token in ONE if you haven't enabled push notification support.
+- Use this function only to store the push token in Thunderhead ONE or Salesforce Interaction Studio if you haven't enabled push notification support.

 ### Send a location object